 Anselme came of age in the 1970s, a time when the Champagne industry was famously, and pervasively, indifferent to fruit quality.
 A few big producers called the shots, and small growers wielded little power.
 Nowhere else in France were "brands" so dominant, with fruit bought and sold as a commodity, and with the town of origin as the sole determinant of price.
-In this system, growers had no incentive for lower yields, or labor- intensive organic viticulture, and vineyard work generally was abysmal.
+In this system, growers had little incentive for lower yields, or labor- intensive viticulture, and vineyard work generally relied on modern chemistry and mechanization to achieve maximal yields.